maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="input-aexpvarvar"></a>
 ### `INPUT#` *aexp*,[*var*{,},...*var*]

 `INPUT#` works in a fashion similar to the standard `INPUT` statement, but does not print any user-supplied prompt strings or the question mark.
-It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are more items on the line than in the number of variables an `EXTRA IGNORED` error will be raised, while if there are more variables than items, the extra variables will retain their previous values.
+It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are more items on the line than in the number of variables an `EXTRA IGNORED` warning will be printed, while if there are more variables than items, the extra variables will retain their previous values.
 If the file is empty or everything has been read from it previously, a `OUT OF DATA` error will be raised.
 If the channel is not open, or it is opened only for write access, RetroBASIC will return an error.

 #### Examples: